The Long Grey Line Farm

 BELTIES FOR SALE

-We sometimes have weaned heifers, as well as several bulls of various ages, for sale.
 Some are registered or are eligible to register with the Belted Galloway Society.
-Price is $1300 for heifers and $1500 for cows.
+Price is $1500 for cows.
 Since they are running with Miracle, the young bull, hopefully they are bred, but are not preg checked.
 Young bulls are for sale at $800-1000, depending upon age.
 I no longer register the young stock because the Belted Galloway Society has moved the paperwork to Canada.
 When and if they return the record keeping to the USA, I will begin again.
 I love our country and this move is both expensive and lacking in patriotic spirit.
 I will provide applications for the buyer to make a personal decision.
-Contact email@example.com if you wish to add a Beltie to your life.
+Contact firstname.lastname@example.org if you wish to add a Beltie to your life.

 Look at the Mini-Moo that was born 30 January 2008.
 The calf beside her is 18 days older and of normal size.
 The big calf has been her constant companion, guardian and playmate since birth.
 The Rhodesian Ridgeback was bigger than she was at birth.
 The rooster's tail was higher than her shoulder.
 This tiny heifer was sold to Texas.
-See the photos below.
+The little boy is being checked out by a miniature heifer, who is the companion to our Jersey cow.
+The cow is expecting a Miniature Jersey baby, sired by Atwo Atwo, in mid-September.
+See the photos and write-up below.

 Tan & Bryn, imported Welsh Sheep Dogs